-The UNITED campaign reports give background knowledge on the development of racism and fascism in our society and an overview of activities conducted by NGOs all over Europe as well information on the impact in each country.
-The campaign report also aims to inspire new organisations in joining UNITED campaigns and helps NGOs in reporting to their sponsors, lobby at local and national level and provide new ideas for future activities.
+The UNITED campaign reports give background knowledge on the development of racism and fascism in our society and an overview of activities conducted by NGOs all over Europe as well as information on the impact in each country.
+The campaign report also aims to inspire new organisations in joining UNITED campaigns and helps NGOs in reporting to their sponsors, lobby at the local and national level,s and provide new ideas for future activities.
 Different campaigns need different activities, but the goal is the same for every activity in any part of Europe: reaching people to make them aware.

 FATAL REALITIES OF ‘FORTRESS EUROPE’

 Since 1993, UNITED is documenting the deadly results of the building of ‘Fortress Europe’ and regularly publishes a list of those who die at Europe’s borders or in detention camps awaiting their deportation.
 More than 11.000 dead refugees and migrants have so far been documented by UNITED, with the help of a wide range of network organisations.
-This unique network cooperation shows that these deaths are not just ‘isolated incidents’ and creates a strong lobby document for use at national and international political level.
+This unique network cooperation shows that these deaths are not just ‘isolated incidents’ and creates a strong lobby document for use at the national and international political levels.

 UNITED has an open invitation policy for its network conferences and every NGO or active informal group within Europe can nominate a delegate.
 The ever-changing International Preparatory Group makes a selection from the 100s of nominations received.